artcommacode/littlelibs/README.md

 )
 ```

 `mapcat` takes an array and a function that returns an array and maps this function over the given array, concatenating the results into a single array.
+Similarities will be found in Clojure's own [mapcat](https://clojuredocs.org/clojure.core/mapcat).

 ## fnull